Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Mole King's Brides.md

 *Bystander: Gossip (motivation: to pass on rumours)*

 He and his crew keep up appearances with Ranger Gongorra and the vagrants’ campsite, while making sure everyone follows the rules.
 He opposes Ualichu, the Mole King, because of a grave slight in the past.
-Flim-Flam possesses the Invisible Hand, a relic that creates goblin markets overlooked by mortal eyes.
+Flim-Flam possesses the Invisible [[Hand]], a relic that creates goblin markets overlooked by mortal eyes.

 # The Goblin Market